Classic US sandwiches from club to Reuben: where they were invented and where to try them

 An essential component of the sandwich is the garnish – it usually comes either ‘hot’ (topped with Chicago-style giardiniera pickles) or ‘sweet’, finished with Italian sweet peppers.
 Natives of the Windy City will have strong opinions on who sells the best, but Al's Italian Beef has been 'home of the great Chicago sandwich' since 1938 and is pretty unbeatable.
 The story goes that Al Ferrari, his sister and brother-in-law came up with the recipe during the Great Depression.
 These days there are multiple locations in and around Chicago, but the original spot, on West Taylor Street, is always a must-visit.

 The po' boy may be New Orleans’ most famous sandwich, but the muffuletta is the choice for those in the know.
-The name refers to the type of bread used – a hearty, round Sicilian loaf that’s similar in texture to focaccia, but has a crispier crust, and comes sprinkled with sesame seeds.
-Served warm or cold depending on where you go, the sandwich is traditionally filled with a stack of mortadella, salami, mozzarella, ham and provolone, plus the key ingredient: a signature olive salad made with olives, herbs, olive oil, vinegar and pickled vegetables.
+The name refers to the type of bread used – a hearty, round Sicilian loaf that’s similar in texture to focaccia, but has a crispier crust and comes sprinkled with sesame seeds.
+Served warm or cold depending on where you go, the sandwich is traditionally filled with a stack of mortadella sausage, salami, ham, mozzarella and provolone cheese, plus the key ingredient: a signature olive salad made with olives, herbs, olive oil, vinegar and pickled vegetables.

 Scott Colesby/Shutterstock